 See the legend of the foundation of Santa Maria Maggiore in Rome.
 [D.H.].

-Gentiles’ clamour when it was asked whether Germany and Belgium might not object to specially favourable trade terms being offered to Britain, the Canadian Finance minister, Fielding, made it clear that it was a matter of indifference to him.
+Gentiles’ clamour: When it was asked whether Germany and Belgium might not object to especially favourable trade terms being offered to Britain, the Canadian Finance minister, Fielding, made it clear that it was a matter of indifference to him.

-bow the knee to Baal Daniel Weiss notes: ‘Baal in the Hebrew Bible is used in general sense for pagan deities that Israel transgresses by worshiping.’
+bow the knee to Baal: Daniel Weiss notes: ‘Baal in the Hebrew Bible is used in a general sense for pagan deities that Israel transgresses by worshipping.’
 [D.W.]

 Daniel Hadas suggests: I think the Queen of the East must indeed be South Africa.
 This would get the five nations into the poem, since the Queen of the South could comprise both New Zealand and Australia.
 Compare ‘The Young Queen‘.
 “Queen of the South” in any case echoes the name given to the Queen of Sheba at Matthew 12.42; Luke 11:31.
 [D.H.]